 Reconstructing past climates

 We use deposits from terrestrial, lake and ocean environments to reconstruct past climates.
-We investigate climate changes over late Pleistocene and Holocene timescales using lake sediments (eg from Mexico, Turkey and Greenland) and over longer timescales back into the Pleistocene from marine cores in high latitudes north and south.
+We investigate climate changes over late Pleistocene and Holocene timescales using lake sediments (eg from Mexico, Australasia, and Turkey) and over longer timescales back into the Pleistocene from marine cores in high latitudes north and south.
+We also work on understanding more recent climate patterns from instrumental data to aid our reconstructions of past conditions.

 Human impacts and their intersection with climatic change